interestingtitle/flutter-toggly/README.md

   -Python (Flask)

-Technologies we are currently working and soon gonna be added to our project:
+Technologies we are currently working on and soon gonna be added to our project:

   -Electron